 3. Good memories

 Reminiscing on the good times is always nice but even more so when we’re stressed out.
-Include a photo or an item (a cinema ticket, a festival bracelet or a present from someone dear to you) that reminds you of happier times and the people you love in your kit.
+Include a photo or an item (a cinema ticket, a festival bracelet, or a present from someone dear to you) that reminds you of happier times and the people you love in your self-soothing toolbox.

 Instead of a physical item, you can also evoke good memories by listening to a song or reading a poem.